 SEO Agency NYC

-Google’s EEAT for SEO is Basic Nonsense
+Google’s EEAT for SEO means very little

 There’s an important lesson in life about critical thinking and avoiding over-interpreting broad and subjective guidelines.
 People all too often hyperfocus on parts of documents or ideas and take literal actions where the directions are very vague.
 This happens in business, relationships, and life but mostly in Religion and Philosophy.
 And in all cases of “fundamentalism,” there are people who’ve added context to short texts to create vastly bigger and more prescriptive dogma.